 Research facilities and lecture courses for graduate programs are offered by the Department of Biomedical Engineering.
-The Department offers programs leading to the degrees of Master of Science and Doctor of Philosophy, the latter being offered as a part of the PhD in Medical Sciences interdisciplinary program (see §175.39).
-Under the Individual Interdisciplinary Studies program (see §174.3) students may study and carry out their research in the Department of Biomedical Engineering and another department in the University.
-The Department of Biomedical Engineering is also part of the Coordinated Graduate Program in Biomedical Engineering in the Province of Alberta, a program that includes several departments in the University of Alberta and the University of Calgary and under any of which students may be co-supervised and carry out their research.
+The Department offers programs leading to the degrees of Master of Science and Doctor of Philosophy, the latter being offered as a part of the PhD in Medical Sciences Program (see §185.39).
+Under the Individual Interdisciplinary Studies program (see §184.3) students may study and carry out their research in the Department of Biomedical Engineering and another department in the University.
+The Department of Biomedical Engineering is also part of the Coordinated Graduate Program in Biomedical Engineering in the Province of Alberta, a program that includes several departments in the University of Alberta and the University of Calgary and under any of which students may be cosupervised and carry out their research.